suryasundarraj/check-server-status/README.md

-# BAT Script to get all the server status
+# BAT Script to get all the server uptime and date

-Step 1: Update the servers.txt file with the servers needed to be tested (Ensure all the servers are mapped with public key)
+Step 1: Update the servers.txt file with the servers needed to be tested (Ensure all the servers are mapped with public key on the host system)

 Format:
 user_name@ip_address